 Recommended by Theresa of Fueled By Wanderlust

-It’s just the laid back atmosphere you need to pause and enjoy the view before continuing on with your day.
+It’s just the laid-back atmosphere you need to pause and enjoy the view before continuing with your day.

 On the other hand, if you’d like to see Ocean Drive at its most thrilling hour, then make your visit to this busy, oceanfront road in the evening.

-During sunset is when the neon signs of the Art Deco style buildings begin to illuminate and Miami Beach truly comes to life.
+During sunset, the neon signs of the Art Deco-style buildings begin to illuminate, and Miami Beach truly comes to life.

 Pick any bar along the stretch of Ocean Drive towards the end of the golden hour.